 Cloud gave us much-needed flexibility to get better at delivering software.
 It let us release upgrades more often and target features in a better way to different groups of users.
 If any software problems arise, we can correct them in a timely fashion, sometimes before anyone noticed any issues in the first place.

 What was new about version 5 release notes is they started to skip versions.
 At that time, we started building and shipping releases at least once a week, and not always to all users.
-Our deploy system supports three release targets (we call them “release channels”):
+Our deployment system supports three release targets (we call them “release channels”):

 - Edge - only our test accounts, including accounts we use to manage the ActiveCollab development,